Planning on making the long trek down to the Cote D’Azur, or do you fancy tackling the traffic in Paris?

 - V5C vehicle registration document (logbook)

-- MOT certificate (if your car is more than three years old)
+- MOT certificate (if your car is more than 3 years old)

 - Car insurance certificate (motor insurance green card)